-If you have the capacity, ideally you’ll want one screen for the musicians to follow the “Conductor-Cam” web stream and another screen for the audience to see the SSO performance from the Sydney Opera House with your players in view as well.
+If you have the capacity, ideally you’ll want one screen for the musicians to follow the “Conductor-Cam” web stream and another screen for the audience to see the performance from the Gold Coast Philharmonic Orchestra with your players in view as well.

 We think the best way is to create a performance in-the-round proms style, placing the orchestra in the middle of the performance with screens at opposite sides.

-Then your audience can sit around them on cushions and blankets (if you're outdoors) creating a wonderful atmosphere.
+Then your audience can sit around them on cushions and blankets (if your outdoors) creating a wonderful atmosphere.

 - Check that you can access the internet with a reasonable download speed at your preferred location.